- What Is Peanut Oil?

-Recall that a high O6:03 ratio is linked to a higher risk of obesity.
-Luckily, you can improve your ratio by:
+Recall that a high O6:O3 ratio is linked to a higher risk of obesity.
+Fortunately, you can improve your ratio by:

 - Eating less O6 fats — peanut oil, soybean oil, safflower oil, etc.

-Whether you’re on a ketogenic diet or not, it’s still a good idea to choose healthy “keto” fats.
+Whether you’re on a ketogenic diet or not, it’s a good idea to choose healthy fats.

 Here’s what that might look like:

-Peanut oil may be delicious, but that distinctive nutty flavor comes at the cost of your health.
+Peanut oil may be delicious, but that distinctive flavor comes at a cost to your health.

-Cooking with peanut oil generates oxidized lipids — molecules known to cause heart disease.
-And eating peanut oil means eating linoleic acid — a PUFA that spikes your O6:03 ratio.
+Cooking with this oil generates oxidized lipids — molecules known to cause heart disease.
+Consuming peanut oil means eating linoleic acid — a PUFA that spikes your O6:O3 ratio.

-All things considered, one thing is clear: the AHA was wrong about polyunsaturated fat.
+All things considered, one thing is clear: the AHA is wrong about polyunsaturated fat.
 It should not be a dietary staple.